yogisec/yogisec.github.io/content/posts/k8s-honeypot/index.md

 |sort -_time
 ```

 After getting credentials the attacker pivots from (what we're presuming is) curl to using `kubectl`.
 We see a series of 32 requests all within a second of each other all with a `timeout=32s` at the end.
 These are all the results of running the command: `kubectl api-resources`.
 This command lists all the api-resources available on a cluster.
+More research needs to be done here, but I believe `kubectl` makes this call behind the scenes periodically.

-After those events we see a series of `delete` requests starting at `2022-10-23 12:37:53.339`.
+After those events a series of `delete` requests are sent starting at `2022-10-23 12:37:53.339`.
 Looking at the requestURI field we can see there is a request to delete a deployment in the `default` namespace called `worker-deployment`, another request to delete a deployment called `api-proxy` in the `kube-system` namespace, and finally a request to delete a pod running in the `default` namespace called `kube-secure-fhgxtsjh`

 ![delete1.png](images/delete1.png "delete")